CambridgeEngineering/PartIA-Computing-Lent-doc/deliverables.rst

 Milestone 2 by the final marking session.
 You may deliver early by signing off at the Help Desk.

+.. rubric:: Clarifications

+Clarifications can be sought at the Help Desk.

 .. rubric:: Task completion, interfaces and demonstration programs

 Each task requires the implementation of functionality that can be